 First thing in the morning we went shopping.
 Alice went to her friendly fruit stand and I tried to locate the small chandler I had seen before in order to get a pelican cleat to rig the modification of the main sheet I saw in S/Y Zephyros.
 I could not find the store.
 I bought some film and went back onboard and topped the water tanks.
 Nikos decided not to leave today because Rozina was afraid of the weather.
 We, on the other hand, decided to go.

 We raised our anchor which, miraculously for Kas, was not fouled.
 As we were about to make a right turn and exit the harbor we noticed a small motor boat heading straight at the middle of Thetis at full speed ahead.
 The boat was operated by an older man and had in her a number of kids.
 The man was totally oblivious while the kids, who saw the impending collision, started screaming.
 As there was no time to get Thetis out of the way we too joined the screaming.
 At last the man cut off his engine, but the boat had a lot of momentum.
-I ran and, bracing myself, fended off the boat with my feet, absorbing the impact with my legs and thus avoiding a direct broadside which would definitely have damaged Thetis.
-Of course, I could have damaged myself and maybe this was not a very bright move.
+I ran and, bracing myself, fended off the boat with my feet, absorbing the impact with my legs and thus avoiding a direct broadside which would definitely had damaged Thetis.
+Of course, I could had damaged myself and maybe this was not a very bright move.
 Fortunately, I was wearing boat shoes.
 It is important to remember the rule to wear boat shoes whenever you are executing maneuvers.

 We got out of the harbor at 10:30.
 There was some wind from the West and some waves but it was not very bad.
-We motored to the south point of the Kas bay and then we were able to use our sails.
+We motored to the south point of Kas bay and then we were able to use our sails.
 We rounded Ulu Burum and found the location of George Bass’ shipwreck excavation.
 Alice took several pictures to use in her course.
 We then sailed to Kekova Roads.
 After rounding Karaöol Adalari the wind became very gusty and we had some difficulty rolling-in the genoa.
 As it was not rolled in correctly, a section kept on flapping while all of the roller line was used.
 The gusts, however and the narrowness of the channel prevented me from fixing the problem which would neccesitate unwinding it again, so we motored to the Pölemos Büku [36° 10' N 29° 48.4' E], the Westernmost cove after 16.4 M. We anchored without any problem despite the wind which by now was gusting to 40 knots.

 Thetis was not very comfortable and there was no way to put up the tent.
 I cleaned the zodiac from the grease we had collected in Kastellorizo.
 Since we wanted to go for a walk I set the second anchor as well.

 We got into the zodiac and motored ashore.
 We walked across the narrow neck to Asar Bay.
 On our way we saw a group of young horses frolicking.
-The scenery was a very pretty and stark.
+The scenery was very pretty and stark.

 We made it back just as it was getting dark.
 By that time the wind had died out, and it was very calm, an unbelievable change within such a short period of time.
 We cooked pasta with tuna fish and olives.
-I was very sore from the encounter with the Turkish boat at Kas.
+I was very sore from the encounter with the Turkish speed boat in Kas.

 Tuesday August 26, 1997 Day 19

 We woke up early enough to watch the sunrise.
 The water was crystal calm, fish were jumping out of the water and splashing left and right.
 From the land we could hear goat bells and we watched a large bird (a heron?) fly from the sunny side of the cove to the shady one.
 Later we went ashore.
 Unfortunately the starting cord of the outboard got stuck.
 We walked to Asar Bay, the ancient Aperlae.
 On the way we met two girls dressed in local costume who were calling their goats to be watered while drawing water from a well.
 We tried to ascertain the direction and distance to Siçak which Alice had read was a very interesting village but we had no luck.
 When we reached the Aperlae site it was getting hot already.
 We climbed to the ruins.
 We met a young man who was beating with a cane a carob trees while an elderly lady was picking the carobs as they fell to the ground.
-Again we asked about Siçak .
-He said that it was 5 to 10 km with a lot of “zor” which we understood to be hard walk (ζόρι - zori).
+Again we asked about Siçak.
+He said that it was 5 to 10 km with a lot of “zor” which we understood to be hard walk (Greek ζόρι - zori).
 The ruins were fun as these were totally deserted and quite extensive but a hard going as the terrain was very rough.
 I went snorkeling to see the underwater foundations which were not much but I managed to get sea urchin spines in my hand.

 When we got back to Pölemos Büku we found the Faneromeni already there.
 We had to row back to Thetis since the outboard was inoperable.
 Nikos saw us and came with his inflatable as we were reaching Thetis and Faneromeni.
 Nikos and I started dismantling our outboard to repair the problem.
 In the meantime, the wind had picked up and started blowing and gusting like yesterday and the Faneromeni dragged her anchor and we had to suspend the repair job and re-anchor Faneromeni and take a long line ashore.
 Thetis had no problem with her two anchors.
 We then resumed the repairs and fixed the outboard.
 By the time we finished it was past 4:00 PM.